 If you’ve heard that “AI-generated content is bad for SEO,” you’re not alone.
-We’ve had clients come to us worried that using AI to assist with content creation will get their website penalized by Google or cause their search rankings to tank.
+We’ve had clients come to us worried that using AI to assist with content creation will get their website penalized by Google or cause their search rankings to take a hit.
+They heard it from “a guy.”

 Let’s set the record straight: AI-generated content isn’t the problem.
 Low-quality content is.

-Google isn’t out to punish content written with AI tools like ChatGPT.
+Google isn’t out to punish content written with the help of AI tools like ChatGPT.
 What search engines do penalize is content that fails to meet their most important standard: helpfulness.

-This article, written with the assistance of AI, will explain what search engines really want, why lazy AI content fails, and how we use a proven process to create content that wins.
+This article, written with the assistance of AI, will explain what search engines really want, why lazy AI-generated content fails to rank in search, and how we’ve developed a framework and process to create content that does.

 The Myth: “AI Content Will Get You Penalized”